 Production pattern making class

 The short version: This one day class is designed for anyone in the process but mostly for designers who may not be doing their own pattern work.
 It will also be very useful for those who have studied pattern making but do not have industrial experience.
-[Other classes designed specific to your needs are also available.]
+Other kinds of training designed specifically to your needs is also available -see this post on rapid product development.
+Yep, we make it while you wait, soup to nuts.

 The focus of the class is everything pattern books don’t tell you.
 Authors spend a lot of paper and ink teaching you things you’ll rarely if ever do but not the things you should be doing daily.
 Some of these are mentioned in this entry.